WebPlatformAutomation/Platform-UI/README.md

 ## Step Definition Library

 Installed NPM modules with the name starting with "platform-ui-lib-" will be loaded as a step definition library.
 For example, you can build an NPM package with the name "platform-ui-lib-mywebsite" and it has the step definitioins in the `lib` folder.
 The path will be added to Cucumber's require paths.
+See [this demo project](https://github.com/WebPlatformAutomation/Platform-UI-SauceDemo)

+## Page Object Support

+See the sample page objects in [this demo project](https://github.com/WebPlatformAutomation/Platform-UI-SauceDemo)